Lavender-C/portfolio-site/README.md

 - [x] taskbar w/ buttons to minimize the browser and profile windows
 - [x] datetime and other decorations (wifi, battery) to the taskbar (weather icons?)
 - [x] title+search bar to the browser window
+- [ ] Photo Gallery for projects
+    - [ ] SULI Project
+    - [ ] Senior Capstone Project
+    - [ ] Room Raiser Project
 - [ ] header and other decorations to the experience "website"
-    - [ ] tidy up search bar icons
+    - [x] tidy up search bar icons
     - [ ] add text to home page
-    - [ ] make liked buttons pink
+    - [x] make liked buttons pink
     - [ ] make window draggable
-- [ ] command prompt program for the education
+- [x] command prompt program for the education
 - [ ] animations for opening/closing windows and menus
 - [ ] cool desktop background

-- [ ] start working on phone view
+FIXES
+- [ ] windows should come to top when corresponding top bar is dragged
+- [ ] hitting the program buttons in the task bar should center the windows and bring them to the top

 <i>Up Next</i>
 - Photo Gallery for projects
 - draw icons
+- draw experience banner
 - cute boot screen
 - unit tests
+- start working on phone view
 - where are we hosting?